Skip to main content

 Practitioners must also bear in mind that just because the previous tranche of matters for a client were ‘ok’ from a SoF/SoW perspective, this does not automatically mean that any new instructions will be equally satisfactory.
 The situation of a client can/will change during their relationship with the firm; it is only sensible to assume that their SoW might also be subject to change.

 ‘General advice’ matter files can give rise to risk in this respect, where multiple instructions are managed on a single matter.
-Such instructions might not include actual transactions, but could include advice about objectives that fall inside of the money regulated areas.
-It is imperative therefore, that for each piece of separate advice the fee earner documents their consideration of SoW.
+Such instructions might not include actual transactions, but could include advice about objectives that fall within the money-regulated areas.
+It is imperative, therefore, that for each piece of separate advice, the fee earner documents their consideration of the SoW.

-Having a clear picture as to trends for SoF and SoW activity provides valuable risk data to the firm, and especially to the MLRO.
+Having a clear picture of trends for SoF and SoW activity provides valuable risk data to the firm, and especially to the MLRO.

 The MLRO is required to provide reporting at Board level on risk data so as to support the firm’s review of the risk to which it is exposed and the veracity of the controls that it has in place to manage it.

-Sources of information in this respect can come from many sources, including; file reviews, supervision sessions, training and team meetings.
+Sources of information in this respect can come from many places, including file reviews, supervision sessions, training and team meetings.

 Get in touch for a free no obligation quote today